-Landsbanki Islands hf is an Icelandic entity.
-Following steps taken by the Icelandic Government in early October 2008 its domestic assets and liabilities were transferred to a new bank (new Landsbanki) with the management of the affairs of Old Landsbanki being placed in the hands of a resolution committee.
-Old Landsbanki's affairs are being administered under Icelandic law.
-In respect of the 2008/09 accounts the Council decided to recognise an impairment based on it recovering 83p in the £.
+Following steps taken by the Icelandic Government in early October 2008 the then Landsbanki's domestic assets and liabilities were transferred to a new bank (new Landsbanki) with the management of the affairs of Old Landsbanki (now renamed LBI) being placed in the hands of a resolution committee.
+LBI's affairs are being administered under Icelandic law.
+In respect of the 2008/09 accounts the Council decided to recognise an impairment based on it recovering 83p in the $\pounds$ .